+This Beef sukiyaki Japanese hot pot recipe is inspired from a great cookbook called Japanese Hot Pots.
 Japanese hot pot, or nabe, are the perfect dish this time of year.
 Quick, easy, and warm one-pot meals.
-This beef sukiyaki hot pot is one of our favorites.

-We’ve been trying to catch up on our unarchived photos and after going through our recent Japan trip photographs, we needed some Japanese deliciousness, and quick.
+We’ve been trying to catch up on our unarchived photos and after going through our recent Japan trip photographs.
+We were craving some Japanese deliciousness, and quick.
 What better way, than with some warm, comforting Japanese home food, Nabe, or hot pot.

 In restaurants here in the US, most people’s experience eating Japanese hot pots are at a Shabu-Shabu restaurant.
 You might consider shabu-shabu one of the more refined versions of nabe, where the flavors are often delicate and subtle.
 The finest cuts are of meat and highest graded seafoods are served, with most everything sliced paper thin and raw.
 Then you will quickly poach the meats in a delicate broth.